andrewgiuliani/PyGrid2D/README.md

 Note that this is not a fully robust approach to determining interpolation points on the embedded boundary and is only appropriate when the boundary is sufficiently well-resolved.

 ## 🔪&nbsp; The sharp bits
 This code only handles cut cells on which the boundary enters and leaves on different faces.
 Additionally, it cannot deal with tunnelled and split cells.
-If these scenarios are detected, the code returns an error.
+If these scenarios are detected, the code signals this, and returns an error code.
+It may be added in the future, and of course in 3D for real geometries this would be necessary.
 <p align="center">
   <img src="https://github.com/andrewgiuliani/PyGrid/blob/main/images/split.png" alt="split" width="250" > &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
   <img src="https://github.com/andrewgiuliani/PyGrid/blob/main/images/tunneled.png" alt="tunneled" width="250" >